sysr-q/gopp/README.md

 gopp, in a similar vein to the unix tool, `cpp`.

 _NB!_ gppc is still _very_ much in development, and as such you should be weary of anything it spits out.
-It can only handle single source files currently, but that's going to change in the future.

 To install: `go install github.com/sysr-q/gopp/gppc`, then check `gppc` and `gppc build --help`.